Arozarena shines, Rays blank Red Sox 5-0 in ALDS opener

 The do-it-all rookie became the first player to hit a home run and steal home in a postseason game, propelling the Tampa Bay Rays to a 5-0 victory over the Boston Red Sox in their AL Division Series opener Thursday night.

-The breakout star of October last year, Arozarena made a breathtaking dash to the plate in the seventh inning for the first straight steal of home in the postseason since Jackie Robinson did it for the Brooklyn Dodgers against Yogi Berra and the New York Yankees in the 1955 World Series, according to the FS1 broadcast.
+The breakout star of October last year, Arozarena made a breathtaking dash to the plate for the first straight steal of home in the postseason since Jackie Robinson did it for the Brooklyn Dodgers against Yogi Berra and the New York Yankees in the 1955 World Series, according to the FS1 broadcast.

 “I noticed the pitcher wasn’t really keeping his attention to me.
 So I was able to take a big enough lead and be able to take that base,” Arozarena said through a translator.
 “That’s the first time I’ve ever stolen home.”

-Nelson Cruz also homered and rookie Shane McClanahan pitched five stellar innings for the AL East champion Rays.
+Nelson Cruz also homered — off a Tropicana Field catwalk — and rookie Shane McClanahan pitched five stellar innings for the AL East champion Rays.

 Game 2 in the best-of-five series is Friday night, with Chris Sale scheduled to start for Boston against rookie Shane Baz.